Skip to main content

 When should I publish my list?

 You only need to publish your list if it is a new reading list.
-You can publish a reading list at any time.
+You can publish it at any time.
 The Library will be alerted when it has been published and we will start to process your list.

-We recommend you publish your list at least 8 weeks before your module begins, so that we have enough time to make the resources available for your students.
+We recommend you publish your list at least eight weeks before your module begins, so that we have enough time to make the resources available for your students.

-For Distance Learning courses, it is likely that we will need extra time to ensure electronic access can be provided for all the resources you recommend.
-If at all possible, please publish your list 3 months prior to the start of teaching.
+For Distance Learning courses we will need extra time to ensure electronic access can be provided for all the resources you recommend.
+If possible, please publish your list three months prior to the start of teaching.

 Can I send my list to the Libraries to process, but keep it hidden from students?